-Platform as a service (PaaS) is a cloud computing model in which a third-party provider delivers hardware and software tools -- usually those needed for application development -- to users over the internet.
+Platform as a service (PaaS) is a cloud computing model where a third-party provider delivers hardware and software tools to users over the internet.
+Usually, these tools are needed for application development.
 A PaaS provider hosts the hardware and software on its own infrastructure.
 As a result, PaaS frees developers from having to install in-house hardware and software to develop or run a new application.

 How PaaS works